A new beginning—August 17–23, 2013

 We happen to think that OCBC is ideal for families with young kids—families who are perhaps least able to afford a Bible school.
 So, in an effort to ease the financial burden on young families, we hope to be able to subsidize the tuition according to the following table:

 13–17 yrs: $175

 You might choose to send payments periodically to our registrar over the course of time so that you are not faced with difficulty when Bible school rolls around.
-And if you can contribute to the OCBC "Adopt-a-Family" program, please send a check to our treasurer:
+And if you can contribute to the OCBC "Adopt-a-Family" program, please send a check to our registrar:

 A contribution of $200 covers the subsidy amount for a young child.